-(a) (A) The Company has maintained records showing full particulars, including quantitative details and situation of Property, Plant and Equipment however the same is not updated regularly.

-(B) The Company does not have any intangible assets.

-(b) No physical verification was carried out by the Management during the year.
-Accordingly, the discrepancies, if any, could not be ascertained and therefore, we are unable to comment on whether the discrepancies, if any, have been properly dealt with in the books of account.

-(c) Based on our examination of the property tax receipts and lease agreement for land on which building is constructed, registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title deeds of all immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee), disclosed in the financial statements are held in the name of the Company as at the balance sheet date.

-(d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year.
+- i.
+In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) (A) The Company has not maintained records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and the same is not updated regularly. - (B) The Company does not have any intangible assets. - (b) No physical verification was carried out by the Management during the year.
+Accordingly, the discrepancies, if any, could not be ascertained and therefore, we are unable to comment on whether the discrepancies, if any, have been properly dealt with in the books of account. - (c) Based on our examination of the property tax receipts and lease agreement for land on which building is constructed, registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title deeds of all immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favor of the lessee), disclosed in the Ind AS financial statements are held in the name of the Company as at the balance sheet date. - (d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company - as at March 31, 2024 for holding any benami property under the Benami Transactions

-(e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+(Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.

-ii. (a) The inventories have been physically verified during the year by the Management.
-In our opinion and according to the information and explanation given to us, no material discrepancies were noticed during the course of physical verification.
-In our opinion and according to the information and explanation given to us, the procedure of physical verification of inventories followed by the management needs to be further strengthened.

-(b) The Company has been sanctioned working capital limits in excess of \gtrless 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets.
-In our opinion, the quarterly returns or statements filed by the Company with such banks are materially in agreement with the books of account of the Company except in the following cases:
+- ii. (a) The inventories have not been physically verified during the year by the Management.
+In the absence of physical verification itself, other issues of material discrepancies or procedure of physical verification does not arise. - (b) The Company has been sanctioned working capital limits in excess of 5crores, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets.
+In our opinion, the quarterly returns or statements filed by the Company with such banks are materially not in agreement with the books of account of the Company as detailed below: